 Here’s where I tested the Ozark Trail Shoes over the next 2 years:

-After having such an overwhelmingly positive experience with them on my Pacific West Coast Road Trip, I decided to start using them more on hikes I would do nearby New York City where I reside, and here is a compilation of places I’ve taken them on over a 2 year period:
+After having such an overwhelmingly positive experience with them on my Pacific Coast Highway road trip, I decided to start using them more on hikes I would do nearby New York City where I reside, and here is a compilation of places I’ve taken them on over a 2 year period:

 1) Catskills (I’ve done at least 40 miles with them here).